I began my acquaintance with Jimi Hendrix with a chip on my shoulder thanks to Lady Bird Johnson.

 There’s a lesson here: sometimes the simplest combinations of sound can produce the greatest impact.
 I call this “The Count Basie Effect.”
 If you listen to enough Basie, sometimes The Count will have his band swinging and moving and jamming all over the place and at a certain perfect moment, he’ll throw in a single “dink” on the piano and it’s the greatest fucking thing you’ve ever heard.

 Another greatest fucking thing I’ve ever heard is the next track, “The Wind Cries Mary,” featuring Hendrix at his disciplined best.
-This sounds like a song whose genesis lay in the trance guitar players experience when they pick up the axe without any motivation to play something specific; they just want to finger the fretboard for a while, perhaps to quiet emotions, perhaps to use the guitar as a security blanket.
+This sounds like a song born of the trance guitar players experience when they pick up the axe without any motivation to play something specific; they just want to finger the fretboard for a while, perhaps to quiet emotions, perhaps to use the guitar as a security blanket.
 When a songwriter stumbles on that phrase or chord combination that captures whatever lies inside, it lifts him or her out of one trance and into another, this time into the creative trance.
 The opening phrase to “The Wind Cries Mary” sounds like it came from the trance.
 It is also an exquisite piece of musical poetry with exceptional thematic unity that it takes one’s breath away to think that this came from someone who was a relative songwriting novice at the time.
 The imagery is remarkably vivid:

 After all the jacks are in their boxes